-OnePlus has confirmed that the Nord N100 will receive Android 11 with Oxygen OS 11 in the coming months.
-This will bring in new Oxygen OS features and a redesigned layout that’s proved to be controversial among OnePlus fans.
-However, OnePlus has said that this will be the only platform update.
-This is not acceptable given that the phone should have shipped with Android 11 out of the box.
+OnePlus has also suggested that the Android 11 upgrade will be the only major platform update.
+This is not acceptable, given that the phone should have shipped with Android 11 out of the box.
 The going rate is at least two system updates and three years of security updates.
 The Nord N100 is way behind.
 This stands as a huge mark against an already questionable value proposition.

 The Nord N100 doesn’t come with a single piece of bloatware pre-installed.
 This is great news since the single 64GB storage option isn’t exactly expansive.
 The device doesn’t feel weighed down by its software which is something that’s typically cursed lower-end devices like this.

 OnePlus Nord N100 specs

 |OnePlus Nord N100|